CloudBreadProject/CloudBread-Admin-Web/docs/guideline.md

 } from 'core/env';

 if (canUseDOM) {
-  // client ...
+  // it's client ...
 }
 if (canUseWorkers) {
-  // client and support workers ...
+  // it's client and support workers ...
 }
 if (canUseEventListeners) {
-  // client and support event listener ...
+  // it's client and support event listener ...
 }
 if (canUseViewport) {
-  // client and support viewport ...
+  // it's client and support viewport ...
 }
 ```
+You can set environment variable such as `__CLIENT__` or `__SERVER__` in Webpack Config.

 ### Data Fetcher
 It uses [superagent](https://www.npmjs.com/package/superagent) module to fetch data.